kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

                     INFO     Completed 3 out of 3 tasks                                           sequential_runner.py:85
                     INFO     Pipeline execution completed successfully.                                      runner.py:89
 ```

-At the end of these steps, your notebook should appear similar to the following (with cells collapsed):

 ## Modify and test your project